-The right-back scored after 73 minutes of his league debut to propel the Ayrshire club to within two points of the Premiership leaders.
+The right-back scored on 73 minutes to propel the Ayrshire club to within two points of the Premiership leaders.

 Hearts attacked for much of the afternoon but were unable break the well-organised Kilmarnock defence.
 They succumbed to one of several breakaways as the game entered its closing stages.

 That secured three vital points for Steve Clarke and his impressive side, who are the only Scottish side other than Celtic to win in Gorgie since May 2017.
 Hearts remain top of the league but Celtic sit just a point behind with two games in hand.

 Having left new Scotland call-up Jamie MacDonald and the Northern Ireland internationalist Jordan Jones on the bench, there was an unusual look to Kilmarnock's team prior to kick-off.
 They were also without the suspended Greg Stewart, while Scotland full-back Stephen O'Donnell did not make the matchday squad.

 Hearts set out to capitalise on those potentially-key omissions.
 They recalled striker Craig Wighton, left-back Ben Garuccio, winger Callumn Morrison and midfielder Olly Lee to their starting line-up.
 Within seconds of kick-off they appealed for a penalty for Mikael Ndjoli's challenge on Morrison.

 However, Kilmarnock broke forward within seconds to fashion a brilliant chance.
 Chris Burke found himself one-on-one with the Hearts goalkeeper Zdenek Zlamal from Aaron Tshibola's through ball.
 The Czech spread himself to block Burke's shot with a vital save.